⚕️ Pharmacy Theft: A Silent Scourge with Multiple Consequences

 - Dermo-cosmetic products and luxury makeup.

-- Baby formula and childcare items.
+- Infant formula and baby care items.

-- Dietary supplements, vitamins, and diet products.
+- Dietary supplements, vitamins and weight loss products.

 - Razors and their replacement blades.